 In florid Victorian prose, the newspaper announced the family’s second loss within a month.
 “Death sweeps over the land with so swift and dark a wing, that we can hardly detect in its black shadow whose friend has fallen.
 Whilst Mr. Albert Steinway was following the body of his chief—whom we all mourned with womanly eyes—to the grave, the news came from Europe that his brother had died.”

 The loss of the two major forces in Steinway & Sons was potentially devastating for the firm.
 Henry Sr. was now 68 years old and William, the only member of the firm now in New York was just 30.
-The Times assured its readers, however, that the company would persevere.
+The New York Times assured its readers, however, that the company would persevere.
 “The operations of the house will be circumscribed by the calamity which has overtaken it.
 Mr. Theodore Steinway will abandon the German branch of the establishment, and at once assume an active part in the headquarters at New-York.”

 The symbols of mourning that decorated the Steinway building were brought out again two weeks later.
 On April 15 President Abraham Lincoln was assassinated at Ford’s Theatre in Washington D.C.
 April 19, the day of the funeral, was declared a National Day of Mourning.
-The Times remarked on the appearance of houses, stores and other buildings; noting that the “extensive warerooms of Steinway & Sons, on Fourteenth-street…are markedly noticeable for effective arrangement of bunting and crape.”
+The New York Times remarked on the appearance of houses, stores and other buildings; noting that the “extensive warerooms of Steinway & Sons, on Fourteenth-street…are markedly noticeable for effective arrangement of bunting and crape.”

 As places of entertainment arose in the Union Square neighborhood, an unwanted by-product followed: prostitution.
 High class brothels crept into the upscale vicinity, much to the displeasure of the righteous Victorian women of the area.
-On October 3, 1865 The Times reported “Yesterday afternoon a lady who had been annoyed by the inmates of Irene McCready’s palatial den, nearly opposite Steinway’s piano-forte warehouse, in East Fourteenth-street, made a complaint at Jefferson Market Police Court.”
+On October 3, 1865 The New York Times reported “Yesterday afternoon a lady who had been annoyed by the inmates of Irene McCready’s palatial den, nearly opposite Steinway’s piano-forte warehouse, in East Fourteenth-street, made a complaint at Jefferson Market Police Court.”

 A crew of officers “entered Miss McCready’s gorgeous parlors at about 11 o’clock, and at once investigated the house and made prisoners” of eleven women.
 The male patrons “who had ‘never before been in the house,’” were released with an admonition while the prostitutes were jailed.
 The newspaper described the brothel as “most expensively furnished, the parlors alone having cost $10,000.”
 It added “Mr. Steinway is resolved that she shall move from East Fourteenth-street.”